RadioCat01/Trends-NewsPage-Microservice/README.md

 ####  News Service:
  Fetches news articles from NewsAPI based on user preferences.
-        Handles data processing and filtering.
+        Handles data processing and filtering

 ####  Trends Service:
  Streams real-time trends from Twitter and other social media platforms.